Vogue France: Under Eugénie Trochu and rebranding (2021–2024)

 Eugénie Trochu was appointed as the Head of Editorial Content for Vogue Paris on 6 September 2021.
 The first issue under her leadership was November 2021 featuring Aya Nakamura on the cover.
 This was also the first issue of the magazine to be branded as Vogue France after 101 years as Vogue Paris.

 Under Claire Thomson-Jonville (2025–present)

 After overseeing the December 2024/January 2025 issue Claire Thomson-Jonville was appointed as the magazines Head of Editorial Content following Trochus departure.
-Under her leadership the magazine has been redesigned and in February Alastair McKimm (ex-editor-in-chief of i-D) was appointed as the magazines Fashion and Image Director-at-Large.
+Under her leadership the magazine had a design overhaul and in February 2025 Alastair McKimm (ex-editor-in-chief of i-D) was appointed as the magazines Fashion and Image Director-at-Large.
+McKimm left the position following the December 2025/January 2026 issue.

-The first Vogue France Wellness retreat will occur in June 2025 hosted by Thomson-Jonville and Deepak Chopra, Vogue called the three day retreat 'A transformative journey to awaken your body, empower your mind and nourish your heart guided by Vogue France'.
+The first Vogue France Wellness retreat occurred in June 2025 hosted by Thomson-Jonville and Deepak Chopra, Vogue called the three-day retreat 'A transformative journey to awaken your body, empower your mind and nourish your heart guided by Vogue France'.
 Speakers at the event will include Jessie Inchauspé and Léna Mahfouf.
 Thomson-Jonville previously ran the Out of State wellness retreats.

+In 2025, the total yearly circulation of Vogue France passed one million for the first time since 2019.